scunneff/CornCast/nextsteps.md

 5. Incorproating DEM data in order to better evaluate terrain conditions.

-Expanding this to an area larger than the front range

 Prerequisite 6a — ez verification table (research task, no coding)
 Goal: replace hand-estimated ski zone elevations with midpoint elevations derived from actual route data for all 24 peaks.
 Process: In a dedicated session, fetch all Indian Peaks route pages from frontrangeskimo.com and extract approach elevation ranges from route descriptions.
 Build a comparison table: Peak · Aspect · Current ez · Route base · Route top · Derived midpoint · Source.
 Cross-check against linked Caltopo maps for any aspects with vague descriptions.
 Flag any aspects with no frontrangeskimo coverage for manual Caltopo review.